hardikroutray/MovieRecommender/README.md

 I realized that I have never actively rated any movie on Netflix or Amazon Prime.
 Maybe, that's the reason why the recommendations are not upto the mark ?
-Using only the watched movies and my profile data, the recommender system probably only suggests similar movies based on some norm.
+My watched movies and profile information is probably not enough data for the recommender to make good suggestions.

-Instead of actively rating the movies on netflix and thanks to Andrew Ng's tutorial on recommender systems, I built a recommender system to suggest me movies based on my tastes.
+Instead of actively rating the movies on Netflix and thanks to Andrew Ng's tutorial on recommender systems, I built myself a movie recommender system to suggest me movies based on my tastes.
 The two main approaches are briefly described below and can be looked up in the notebooks.

 ## Collaborative Filtering